 Samuel (Sam) Kofi Edanake

-Sam started working for the Turing Trust in August 2016, having studied System Engineering at IPMC Ahodwo, Kumasi.
-His role at the Turing Trust includes checking all PCs are in full working condition before being deployed to schools, helping to set up computers and networks in schools and ongoing maintenance, repair and troubleshooting.
+Sam started working at the ICCES in August 2016, having studied System Engineering at IPMC Ahodwo, Kumasi.
+His role at the ICCES includes checking all PCs are in full working condition before being deployed to schools, helping to set up computers and networks in schools and ongoing maintenance, repair and troubleshooting.
 He works closely with Eddie and has established links with the team in Edinburgh.

 Our Partners in Malawi